 Ice: Like with any injury, ice helps to reduce swelling and inflammation.
 It also helps to numb the area a bit so you don’t feel the itching as much.

 These are just a few home remedies that we have tried and have had some success with.
-Just a note, everyone is different, so please take this with a grain of salt (figuratively or literally- I read warm salt water can help an itch).
+Just a note, everyone is different, so please take this with a grain of salt (figuratively or literally- I found warm salt water can also help an itch).
 Again, these won’t take the place of medications, especially in more severe cases, so please listen to the guidance of your health care professional.
 But home remedies can be useful in bringing a measure of comfort.

 What are some remedies that have helped you?
 Please share in the comments below.
 My bitten ankles are itching like crazy!